ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 as a mode in which clients do not validate the name of the resolver presented in the certificate.
 This Opportunistic Privacy Profile similarly applies to DoQ {{!RFC9250}}.
-For this profile, {{Section 4.1 of !RFC7858}} explains that client might or might not validate the resolver; however, even if clients choose to perform some certificate validation checks, they will not be able to validate the names presented in the SubjectAlternativeName field of the certificate for private and local IP addresses.
+For this profile, {{Section 4.1 of !RFC7858}} explains that clients might or might not validate the resolver; however, even if clients choose to perform some certificate validation checks, they will not be able to validate the names presented in the SubjectAlternativeName field of the certificate for private and local IP addresses.